aroemers/redelay/README.md

     (is (instance? org.apache.derby.jdbc.ClientDataSource @db))))
 ```

-It might be a good idea to add a fixture to your tests, ensuring `(stop)` is always called before and/or after a test.
+By the way, in some situations it might be a good idea to add a fixture to your tests, ensuring `(stop)` is always called after a test.

 ### Global versus local state

 Although the examples above have bound the State objects to global vars, this is certainly not required.
-State objects can live anywhere and can be passed around like any other object.
+**State objects can live anywhere** and can be passed around like any other object.
 If you prefer a map of states for example, be it unrealized, realized or dereferenced, then that's perfectly fine as well.

-As such, this library supports the whole spectrum of [mount](https://github.com/aroemers/mount-lite)-like global states to [Component](https://github.com/stuartsierra/component)-like system maps to [Integrant](https://github.com/weavejester/integrant)-like data-driven approaches.
+Because of its first class and unassuming nature, this library supports **the whole spectrum** of [mount](https://github.com/aroemers/mount-lite)-like global states to [Component](https://github.com/stuartsierra/component)-like system maps to [Integrant](https://github.com/weavejester/integrant)-like data-driven approaches.
+This is also the reason that redelay does not have some sort of "start" or "init" function.
+You can easily add this to your application yourself, if you don't want to rely on derefs alone.

-By the way, if you prefer system maps, have a look at the [rmap](https://github.com/aroemers/rmap) library, as it combines well with redelay.
+By the way, if you prefer system maps, have a look at **the [rmap](https://github.com/aroemers/rmap) library**, as it combines well with redelay.

 ### Extending redelay

-The redelay library is minimal on purpose.
+The redelay library is **minimal on purpose**.
-It offers a powerful first class State object and the two basic management functions `(status)` and `(stop)`.
+It offers a complete first class State object and the two basic management functions `(status)` and `(stop)`.
-Those two functions are actually implemented using the library's extension point: the watchpoint.
+Those two functions are actually implemented using the library's extension point: **the watchpoint**.

 The library contains a public `watchpoint` var.
 You can watch this var by using Clojure's `add-watch`.
-The registered watch functions receive realized State objects as "new" or stopped (closed) State object as "old".
+The registered watch functions receive started (realized) State objects as "new" and stopped (closed) State object as "old".

 You can do all kinds of things with this watchpoint, such as logging or keeping track of States yourself.
 You want to have more sophisticated stop logic with separate buckets/systems of states using their metadata for example?